Zzzombieftw/slots-project/README.md

 ## Attribution
 * https://github.com/oneoffcoder
 ## Future Featucers
-* better animation
+* better animation for the spinning reels
 * add audio to the buttons
-* add more reels for more winning combatoin
+* add more reels for more winning combination
+* better design layout